 MLK Day of Service and Leadership

-MLK Day of Service and Leadership will return in January, 2026.
+MLK Day of Service and Leadership is on

 Dr. King recognized the power of service.
 He famously said, "Everyone can be great because everybody can serve."
 GW’s MLK Day of Service and Leadership is a day to honor the life and legacy of Dr. Martin Luther King, Jr. through a day of service, workshops, and reflection.